How to Become a Tower Technician in 2026

 With experience, tower techs can advance into:

-• Safety Coordinator - ensures compliance and training
+• Safety Coordinator, ensuring compliance and training

 • RF Engineer or Fiber Optic Technician

-• Project Manager - oversees tower builds nationwide
+• Project Manager, overseeing tower builds nationwide

 Cost and Duration of Training

-• Program Cost: $2,000–$8,000 depending on location
+• Program Cost: $2,000 to $8,000 depending on location and included certifications

 • Duration: 3 months to 1 year

-• Certifications: OSHA, NWSA, CPR, RF Safety
+• Certifications: OSHA, CPR, RF safety, climbing and rescue training

 Pros and Cons